-- Discuss the results of each premodelling study and explain how they will be used in the economic evaluation (submission section D). - Provide a summary table of results from Subsection C.3 and their uses in responses to Section D.
+- Link the premodelling studies to the economic evaluation Discuss the results of each premodelling study and explain how they will be used in the economic evaluation presented in Section D of the submission. - Summarise the main results and how they are used in the economic evaluation

+Provide a summary table of results from Subsection C.3 and their uses in responses to information requests in Section D.